What Is Mental Health?

 According to the World Health Organisation, mental health is "a state of well-being in which every individual

-Mental health is not just the absence of illness, but also the ability to maintain relationships, cope with stress, contribute to the community and enjoy life, therefore it includes your emotional, psychological, and social wellbeing.
+Mental health is a state of wellbeing, and includes social, emotional and psychological wellbeing.
+It’s not just the absence of illness, but also the ability to maintain relationships, cope with stress, contribute to the community and enjoy life.

 What is Mental Illness?